Custom Source Layers

 Saving To and Editing From Custom Layers in Your Account

-To save the layer to your account, click Save to Account at the bottom left of the edit box, as described in the custom layers introduction lesson.
+Once you create a custom layer you can save the layer to your account, click Save to Account at the bottom left of the edit box, as described in the custom layers introduction lesson.
 Editing is also covered there.

 Back to Top